Using an ESP devboard as a USB-UART bridge

 Note

-• Most ESP32 S and C series boards do not have a separate USB-UART chip - they have it built into the ESP - so are not suitable for this application.
+• Most ESP32 S and C series devboards do not have a separate USB-UART chip - they have it built into the ESP.
+See below for instructions regarding ESP32-S series.

 • The 5V connection on either board may be labelled either 5V or VIN.
 Some boards may not have a 5V connection and will require 3.3V only.